fairtrade, handmade & natural fibres

 The artisans Counting Flowers works with in Cambodia are multi talented.
 From modern to more traditional designs all scarves are soft, elegantly woven and mostly dyed with natural colours.

-Silk scarves from Cambodia
+- Silk fair trade scarves from Craft Village;

 Hand painted silk scarves from Haiti